Acknowledgement of Country

 Family involvement

 Working with children and young people can sometimes involve working alongside their parents, guardians or community members.
-However, if you have identified a likelihood of forced marriage, it is highly important not to disclose or discuss your concerns for the child or young person with their family or community members, even if they are not alleged to be involved.
+However, if you believe a young person is at risk of forced marriage, it is important not to discuss this with their family or community members, even if they are not alleged to be involved.
 Do not attempt mediation within the family or with those forcing the marriage, especially if the child is living in the family home.
 However, if you or another professional are helping a child or young person create a safety plan, you can support them to nominate a trusted person or confidante as someone to be contacted under certain circumstances, such as in an emergency (see Section 6 (d) to learn about safety planning).

 For those aged between 16-18 years old, parents or guardians have the power to give their consent to their child’s marriage and request that the court make an order permitting the marriage.
 As a result, this age group may be at risk of entering a legal marriage ceremony when they are not freely and fully consenting themselves.
 For a child or young person in this position, we strongly recommend seeking legal advice from My Blue Sky (02 9514 8115).